 - I would wear flat comfortable walking shoes for the road.
 If you plan to hike up Slieve League further, you should wear running or hiking shoes.

 - Like everywhere in Ireland, the weather is unpredictable.
 I’d recommend wearing layers with a waterproof jacket on the outside for rain and/or wind.

 - The road is relatively safe for children provided they are mature enough to stay on it.
-In may places, within steps from the road, there are drops, sometimes small ones to a field or massive ones to the Atlantic Ocean.
-I would be very cautious about bringing young children who are incapable of following direction unless you have them firmly in hand.
+In many places, within steps from the road, there are drops, sometimes small ones to a field or massive ones to the Atlantic Ocean.
+I would be very cautious about bringing young children who are incapable of following directions unless you have them firmly in hand.

-- The climb up the stairs from the Slieve League Viewing Platform to the top of Slieve League is challenging because it is steep, without handrails, and the ground is loose in many places.
+- The climb up the stairs from the Slieve League Viewing Platform to the top of Slieve League is challenging.
+It is steep, without handrails, and the ground is loose in many places.
 If you have mobility issues, I would not recommend it.
 I would also be extremely cautious about bringing young children, even those who are mature and take direction well.
-There are too many spots where a small lack of judgement could mean a deadly drop to the ocean below.
+There are too many spots where a small lack of judgment could mean a deadly drop to the ocean below.

-Driving Back From Slieve League to Donegal Ireland
+Driving Back From Slieve League Cliffs to Donegal Ireland

 If you would like to save this article for future use, please click on the “Save” button on the photo below.